Mileage and Auto Audit Checklist: A Focused Guide for Taxpayers Facing IRS Vehicle Deduction Scrutiny

 Step 6: Verify the Correct Mileage Rate

-Confirm you used the correct IRS standard mileage rate for the tax year in question, as rates change annually and using incorrect rates triggers adjustments.
+Confirm you used the correct IRS standard mileage rate for the tax year in question, as prices change annually, and using incorrect rates triggers adjustments.

 Step 7: Separate Business and Personal Use

-Clearly identify which trips were business, which were personal, and set aside any trips where the business purpose is unclear or unsupported.
+Clearly identify which trips were business and which were personal, and set aside any trips where the business purpose is unclear or unsupported.

 Step 8: Review Vehicle Documentation